-Israeli Chefs Lead the Way in Culinary Education
+Israeli Chefs Lead the Way in the Culinary world

 Israeli and Middle Eastern cuisine continues to celebrate unparalleled success across the globe.
 With an influx of transatlantic restaurants, Israeli cuisine-inspired eateries are a widespread trend on the rise.